-Father’s Day is quickly approaching, which gives us all an opportunity to celebrate fatherhood.
+Father’s Day gives us all an opportunity to celebrate fatherhood.

 My two children have brought infinite joy and happiness to my life.
 When I became a parent, the one thing I did not expect was that my children would be teaching me valuable lessons about life and my profession.